-- 7. Close all drain valves after coolant has drained. - 8.
-Fill the cooling system with clean water.
+- 8. Fill the cooling system with clean water.
 Run the engine about 10 minutes to stir up possible rust or sediment. - 9.
-Stop engine and immediately drain the water from system before rust and sediment settle. - After draining water, close drain valves and fill the cooling system with clean water and a heavy duty cooling system cleaner such as FLEETGUARD[®] RESTORETM or RESTORE PLUSTM.
+Stop engine, pull off lower radiator hose and remove radiator cap.
+Immediately drain the water from system before rust and sediment settle. - 10.
+After draining water, close drain valves.
+Reinstall radiator cap and radiator hose and clamp.
+Fill the cooling system with clean water and a heavy duty cooling system cleaner such as FLEETGUARD® RESTORETM and RESTORE PLUSTM.
 Follow manufacturer's directions on label. - 11.
 After cleaning the cooling system, drain cleaner and fill with water to flush the system.
-Run the engine about 10 minutes, then drain out flushing water.
+Run the engine about 10 minutes, remove radiator cap and pull off lower radiator hose, then drain out flushing water.

-Thermostats
+Remove Thermostats